-Signs of Pregnancy in Dogs
+Early Signs of Dog Pregnancy

-Regardless of the state of mind accompanying a possible pregnancy, there are some early signs in dogs that may possibly suggest that puppies are on the way.
-However, in order to determine if a pregnancy is likely, it helps to first get a grip on how the dog's heat cycle works.
+In order to determine if a pregnancy is likely, it helps to first get a grip on how the dog's heat cycle works.
 If the dog was purposely bred or ''slipped out the door'' at the right time of her estrus, then the likeliness of pregnancy are much higher.

 A dog's estrus is typically divided into specific phases that all together average about 21 days.
-These phases are known as Pro-estrus, Estrus and Di-estrus.
+These phases are known as pro-estrus, estrus, and di-estrus.

 This first phase lasts an average of 7-10 days and it is easily recognized by owners because it occurs when there is vaginal bleeding accompanied by vaginal puffiness and swelling.
 Female dogs at this stage flirt around a bit but do not allow the male to mount.